 School of Computer Science and Informatics

-By supporting our students in gaining relevant work experience to complement our industry accreditations, we increase student employability and help them to stand out in a competitive graduate market.
+By supporting our students in gaining relevant work experience and placements to complement our industry accreditations, we increase student employability and help them to stand out in a competitive graduate market.

 We have a long history of fostering new technologies at DMU, a history we recently shared and celebrated.
 Computing and technology is used throughout all of our courses and delivers creative freedom and experimentation.